HMS Hannibal (1786): Early service

 On 14 May 1795, Hannibal sailed for Jamaica.
 On 21 October, while on the West Indies station, Hannibal captured the 8-gun French privateer schooner Grand Voltigeur.
 Three days later she captured the 12-gun French privateer Convention.
-On 13 November she captured the French privateer Petit Tonnerre.
+On 13 November, she captured the French privateer Petit Tonnerre.
 Markham left Hannibal in December.

 His successor, in January 1796, was Captain T. Lewis.
 On 27 January 1796, Hannibal and HMS Sampson captured the privateer Alerte.
 Alerte was armed with 14 guns and Sampson was the actual captor.

 Captain Robert Campbell assumed command in April 1798.
 Captain Edward Tyrrell Smith followed him in October, and remained in command until 1800, when Captain John Loring replaced him, only to pay Hannibal off later that year.

+On 17 August 1798, she impressed six US citizens from the American sloop Lark, one of whom later escaped.

 Defeat and loss

-Captain Solomon Ferris commissioned her in March 1801, and under his command she sailed from Spithead on 6 June 1801.
+Captain Solomon Ferris commissioned Hannibal in March 1801, and under his command she sailed from Spithead on 6 June 1801.
 She joined Rear-Admiral Sir James Saumarez in Cawsand Bay on 12 June, ready to sail for the Mediterranean.

-On the morning of 6 July Saumarez's squadron of six line-of-battle ships attacked French Admiral Linois's three line-of-battle ships and a frigate in Algeciras Bay.
+On the morning of 6 July, Saumarez's squadron of six line-of-battle ships attacked French Admiral Linois's three line-of-battle ships and a frigate in Algeciras Bay.
 Hannibal was the last in and she anchored ahead of HMS Caesar, Saumarez's flagship.
 From there she fired broadsides for about an hour.
 At about 10 o'clock Saumarez ordered Hannibal to cut her cables and move to support HMS Pompee by engaging Formidable, Linois's flagship.
-As Hannibal manoeuvred, the variable winds pushed her into shoal water and she grounded.
+As Hannibal maneuvered, the variable winds pushed her into shoal water and she grounded.
 Still, from his immobile position, Ferris maintained fire on Formidable with those of his forward guns that could bear on her; the other guns fired at the town, batteries and gunboats.
 Saumarez sent boats from Caesar and HMS Venerable to assist Hannibal but a shot demolished Caesar's pinnace; Ferris then used one of his own cutters to send them back to Caesar.
 At about 1:30pm the British ships withdrew to Gibraltar, leaving Hannibal immobile and unsupported.